danmousley/KnoWaste-v2/src/guidetotesting.md

 React Testing Library encourages you to test your React components not too much in isolation, but in integration (integration test) with other components.
 Only this way, can you actually test whether state changes were applied in the DOM and whether side-effects took effect.

 1. Setup
-    Jest, React testing library
+    Jest and RTL should be installed after you run 'npm install', you can check in the package.json if this is the case.
+If not you can use:
+    - RTL: npm install --save-dev @testing-library/dom
+    - Jest: npm install --save-dev jest

+    In each test file, you will need to import React, any components you are testing in that file, as well as any libraries or hooks you are using.
+The most common are:

+    import React from "react";
-    import { render, screen } from '@testing-library/react';
+    import { render, screen, fireEvent } from "@testing-library/react";
+    import userEvent from '@testing-library/user-event';

 2. Testing structure
     Testing shouldn't concern itself with the internal implementation details of a component, like state, but rather the way the software is used and interacted with by a user.

-    screen.debug()

     Test Block:
     - Render a component we want to test
-    - Find elements we want to interct with
+    - Find elements we want to interct with (see section 3)
-    - Interact with those elements
+    - Interact with those elements (see section 4 & 5)
     - Assert that the results are as expected

+    Example:
+    describe('Register', () => {
+        test('Check that the title for step 1 is rendered on page load', () => {
+            render(<Register />)

+            const nextButton = screen.getByRole('button', {name: /Next/i})
+            expect(nextButton).toBeEnabled();
+        })
+    })

-3. Accssing elements in the DOM.
+3. Accssing elements in the DOM

+    If we include 'screen.debug()' in our test after Render, it will show us the html that is rendered for that component in the console.

     Most common and favourable methods:
         getByText - Use text (specific) or RegEx to find elelments